-Do any sports currently operate a salary cap?
+What sports currently operate a salary cap?

-As clubs will only be able to pay players a certain amount of money in wages then their maximum expenditure will be cut thus reducing the losses that they can potentially make.
-One of the current problems surrounding English football is that when wealthy businessmen are in ownership of some of the clubs they will not only pay huge amounts of transfer fees to other clubs to secure the services of a player they will also use vast amounts of money in wages as a bargaining tool to tempt those players to sign for their club over other clubs.
+If clubs are permitted only to pay its players a maximum amount of money in wages, their maximum expenditure will be limited, reducing the losses that they can potentially incur.
+One of the problems in English football is that when wealthy businessmen own football clubs, they pay huge amounts of transfer fees to other clubs to secure the services of a player – and use vast amounts of money in wages as a bargaining tool to tempt those players to sign for their club over other clubs.

 Would a salary cap work in English football?

 A formal salary cap may work in theory to ensure the fairness of competition and to reduce the possibility of football clubs going under.
 However, there are a number of reasons why this may not, in practice, work in English football including:

 - The resulting discrepancy between English football and the rest of Europe

 - The structure of football is already set

 - Problem of policing the system